Bell Inequality Violation and Relativity of Pre- and Postselection: Relativity of pre- and postselection

 \section{Relativity of pre- and postselection}

 In quantum theory, spacelike separated measurements commute.
 This is the basis for what Shimony has called the `peaceful coexistence' of quantum theory and relativity \cite{Shimony78,Shimony86}.
 But there is of course a tension with the idea that quantum state collapse occurs instantaneously across space.
-A proposal to resolve this tension is to embrace the idea that quantum states are defined on spacelike hyperplanes or hypersurfaces and encode the probabilities for results of measurements to the future of the given hyperplane or hypersurface conditional on results of measurements to its past \cite{Fleming86,Fleming89,Fleming96,Myrvold00,Myrvold02}.
+A proposal to resolve this tension is to embrace the idea that quantum states are defined on spacelike hypersurfaces and encode the probabilities for results of measurements to the future of the given hypersurface conditional on results of measurements to its past \cite{Fleming86,Fleming89,Fleming96,Myrvold00,Myrvold02}.
 Consequently, entanglement of distant particles becomes a foliation-dependent notion: while the probabilities for Alice's and Bob's results are invariant, whether a qubit pair is entangled when Alice performs a measurement depends on the time order between their measurements.
 To capture this phenomenon, Myrvold \cite{Myrvold00,Myrvold02} has coined the term `relativity of entanglement'.

 The experiment we propose adds a further dramatic touch to this idea.
-Namely, the same experiment can be alternatively described in two different ways: either as Vicky performing a series of Bell measurements on maximally mixed pairs prepared by Alice and Bob, or as Alice and Bob performing a series of EPR measurements on maximally entangled pairs prepared by Vicky.
+Because of the spacelike separation between Vicky's measurements and Alice and Bob's, the same experiment can be alternatively described in two different ways: either as Vicky performing a series of Bell measurements on maximally mixed pairs prepared by Alice and Bob (\autoref{RelPrePost} (a)), or as Alice and Bob performing a series of EPR measurements on maximally entangled pairs prepared by Vicky (\autoref{RelPrePost} (b)).
 In other words, depending on the choice of foliation, Vicky's measurement acts as a preselection or a postselection.
 We now have \emph{relativity of pre- and postselection} \footnote{Since any Bell measurement consists of entangling a pair of particles with an ancilla and performing a measurement on the latter, already Cohen \cite{Cohen99} points out that the difference between pre- and postselection can be reduced to the timing of the measurement on the ancilla.
 But he cashes this out differently: postselection for him reflects the `counterfactual entanglement' that would have existed had we preselected instead.}.